Sandesh-mak/Tourplan-AI/README.md

 ---

-## ⚙️ Tech Stack
+# ⚙️ Tech Stack

+* HTML
+* CSS
 * JavaScript
 * Node.js
+* Express.js
 * Gemini API
+* Prompt Engineering
+* JSON Structured Response System
 * Google Cloud Run
-* Prompt Engineering
-* Structured JSON Response System

 ---

-## ☁️ Deployment
+# ☁️ Deployment

-The project is deployed using **Google Cloud Run** for scalable cloud-based access.
+The project is deployed using **Google Cloud Run** for scalable cloud hosting and accessibility.

 ---

-## 🎯 Purpose
+# 🎯 Purpose

-The goal of Tourplan AI is to help users make smarter, more realistic, and regret-free travel decisions instead of relying on overly optimistic travel plans.
+The goal of Tourplan AI is to help users make smarter and more realistic travel decisions instead of relying on generic AI-generated travel plans.

 ---

-## 🏆 Built For
+# 🏆 Built For

 AI Seekho Challenge – Google Cloud & Generative AI Project

 ---

-## 📌 Core Idea
+# 💡 Core Idea

 > “Not every trip that looks good on paper is actually worth taking in real life.”